 - Possession of child pornography

-Thus far, no Texan has been brought up on charges for sexting without consent, which is now a misdemeanor between adults, and could be charged at a higher level were a minor involved.
+Thus far, no Texan has been brought up on charges for sexting without consent, which is now a misdemeanor between adults, and could be charged at a higher level was a minor involved.

 Defending Against Charges for Child Sexual Assault